-During 2022/23, Creative Scotland delivered a number of projects under Gaelic, Scots and Traditional Arts, including:
+During 2023/24, Creative Scotland delivered a number of projects under Gaelic, Scots and Traditional Arts, including:

-- A Gaelic development fund (£45,000) which provides funding to Gaelic programmes throughout Scotland. - A Gaelic artists programme on the Isle of Skye (£6,500).
-This ensured a continued programme of artists residencies with community partners, exploring Gaelic language and culture.
+- A Gaelic development fund (£45,000) which provides funding to Gaelic programmes throughout Scotland. - Scots Language Small Grants and advisory group (£14,000).

-4. Awards for All
+Awards for All

-Creative Scotland rejoined the Awards for All programme in 2022/23.
-This is a National Lottery scheme in Scotland run by the Communities Fund, alongside Creative Scotland and Sportscotland.
+Creative Scotland continued its participation in the Awards for All programme during 2023/24.
+This is a National Lottery scheme in Scotland run by the Communities Fund, alongside Creative Scotland and SportScotland.